kindsaah/kindsaah/README.md

-- 👋 Hi, I’m @kindsaah
+- 👋 Hi, I’m @ Saah Kindy
-- 👀 I’m interested in ...
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kali linux and ubuntu
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects
-- 📫 How to reach me ...
+- 📫 How to reach me kindsaah@gmail.com

 <!---
 kindsaah/kindsaah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.